vamsi2577/Gemini-Real-time-voice-assistant/docs/DOCUMENTATION.md

     note right of Browser UI (React): Measures 'Time to First Chunk' Browser UI (React)-->>User: Renders first part of response

-    Google Gemini API-->>Gemini Service: Stream Chunk 2 Gemini Service-->>Browser UI (React): Appends to message state Browser UI (React)-->>User: Renders more of the response

     loop Until stream ends
-        Google Gemini API-->>Gemini Service: Stream Chunk N Gemini Service-->>Browser UI (React): Updates message state end
+        Google Gemini API-->>Gemini Service: Stream Chunk N Gemini Service-->>Browser UI (React): Appends to message state end

     Google Gemini API-->>Gemini Service: Stream ends
-    note right of Browser UI (React): Calculates total time, response tokens, and estimated cost.
+    note right of Browser UI (React): Calculates total time, response tokens, and cost.
-    Web Speech API->>Web Speech API: Continues listening for next input...
 ```

 ## APIs and Services

 ### 1. Google Gemini API (`@google/genai`)

--   **Description**: This is the core AI service that provides conversational intelligence.
+-   **Description**: The core AI service that provides conversational intelligence.
 -   **Model Used**: `gemini-2.5-flash`
 -   **Key Methods**:
     -   `ai.chats.create()`: Initializes a new chat session.
-We configure it with:
+It's configured with:
-        -   `systemInstruction`: To set the AI's persona and instructions from the "System Prompt" and "Personalization Data" text areas.
+        -   `systemInstruction`: To set the AI's persona.
+        -   `history`: To provide initial context from "Personalization Data" and attached files.
-        -   `thinkingConfig: { thinkingBudget: 0 }`: This is a crucial optimization for real-time chat.
-It disables the model's "thinking" phase, significantly reducing the time to the first token (latency) and making the conversation feel more immediate.
+        -   `thinkingConfig: { thinkingBudget: 0 }`: An optimization to disable the model's "thinking" phase, significantly reducing latency for a real-time feel.
-    -   `chat.sendMessageStream()`: Sends the user's transcribed text and returns a stream of response chunks, which are processed to display the answer word-by-word.
+    -   `chat.sendMessageStream()`: Sends the user's text and returns a stream of response chunks.

 ### 2. Web Speech API

--   **Description**: A browser-integrated API for performing voice recognition.
+-   **Description**: A browser-integrated API for voice recognition.
--   **Interface**: `window.SpeechRecognition` or `window.webkitSpeechRecognition` (for compatibility).
+-   **Interface**: `window.SpeechRecognition` or `window.webkitSpeechRecognition`.
 -   **Key Configuration**:
-    -   `continuous = true`: The API continues to listen even after the user pauses, which is essential for an ongoing conversation.
+    -   `continuous = true`: The API continues to listen even after the user pauses.
-    -   `interimResults = true`: The API provides real-time, non-final transcripts as the user is speaking.
-This is displayed in the UI to give the user immediate feedback that their speech is being recognized.
+    -   `interimResults = true`: The API provides real-time, non-final transcripts as the user speaks for immediate feedback.
--   **Events Handled**:
-    -   `onstart`: Fired when recognition begins.
-Used to update the UI state to `isListening`.
-    -   `onend`: Fired when recognition ends.
-Used to reset state or auto-restart the listener.
-    -   `onerror`: Handles recognition errors (e.g., no microphone access).
-    -   `onresult`: The core event that provides transcript data, both interim and final.
+-   **Microphone Control**: The app allows users to select a preferred audio input device, although the browser ultimately controls which device is used.

+### 3. Screen Capture API (`getDisplayMedia`)
+-   **Description**: Used to capture the contents of a display or part thereof.
+This app uses it specifically to capture the audio output of another browser tab.
+-   **Security**: This API is highly secure and requires explicit, transient user permission for each use.
+A web application cannot directly process the captured audio stream for transcription with the `Web Speech API`.
+-   **Implementation**: The app initiates the capture and then guides the user to manually route the audio using a system-level tool (like a virtual audio device) which can then be selected from the app's microphone list.
+This respects the browser's security model while enabling the desired functionality.

 ## In-App Configuration

-The UI provides three inputs for real-time configuration of the AI's behavior for the current session:
+The settings panel provides inputs for real-time configuration of the AI's behavior:

--   **Gemini API Key**: Your personal API key from Google AI Studio.
-This is required for the app to function and is saved in your browser's local storage for convenience.
 -   **System Prompt**: Defines the AI's role, personality, and constraints.
     -   *Example*: "You are a friendly pirate who speaks in sea shanties."
--   **Personalization Data**: Provides specific, private information for the AI to use as context.
+-   **Personalization Data & Attachments**: Provides specific, private information for the AI to use as context.
-    -   *Example*: "My name is Captain Jane.
+    -   *Example Text*: "My name is Captain Jane.
 My project is codenamed 'Treasure Map'."
+    -   *Example Attachments*: Uploading a PDF of project requirements or a DOCX of meeting notes.

 ## Version History

+-   **v2.5.0** (Current)
+    -   Added "Capture Tab Audio" feature.
+The app can now capture audio from other tabs and guides the user on how to route this audio for transcription using a virtual input device.
+-   **v2.4.0**
+    -   Comprehensive update of all documentation, comments, and logs to reflect the latest features.
+    -   Corrected all documentation to use `process.env.API_KEY` instead of a UI input.
+-   **v2.3.0**
+    -   Added microphone selection dropdown in the settings panel.
+-   **v2.2.0**
+    -   Enhanced textarea to have dynamic height with a scrollable max-height.
+-   **v2.1.0**
+    -   Modernized the entire "Assistant Configuration" UI with a card-based layout, improved interactivity, and refined aesthetics.
+-   **v2.0.0**
+    -   Integrated the "Session Metrics" panel as a collapsible section within the settings modal, removing the separate pop-up.
+-   **v1.12.0**
+    -   Added client-side support for parsing PDF (`pdf.js`) and DOCX (`mammoth.js`) files to extract text for context.
+-   **v1.11.0**
+    -   Added file attachment capability for images and plain text files.
+-   **v1.10.0**
+    -   Added a toggleable text input bar, allowing users to type messages.
+The UI can be switched between text+voice and voice-only modes.
--   **v1.9.0** (Current)
+-   **v1.9.0**
-    -   Added a responsive, collapsible header that hides on small screens to maximize space.
+    -   Added responsive, collapsible header.
-    -   Added a toggle button to show/hide the header on small screens.
-    -   The floating microphone button is now smaller on small screens and larger on desktops.
+    -   The microphone button is now adaptive to screen size.
 -   **v1.8.0**
-    -   Improved UX for missing API key state with clearer, non-intrusive visual cues (red dot on settings, highlighted prompt, grayed-out mic).
-    -   Removed idle status text (e.g., "Click mic to start") for a cleaner UI.
-    -   Increased the size of the microphone button for better usability.
+    -   Removed API key input from the UI in favor of environment variables.
 -   **v1.7.0**
-    -   Moved "New Session" button from floating controls to the main application header next to the settings icon.
+    -   Moved "New Session" button to the main application header.
-    -   Floating controls now only contain the microphone button.
 -   **v1.6.0**
-    -   Removed the bottom controls panel to save space.
+    -   Replaced bottom controls panel with floating action buttons.
-    -   Integrated controls (microphone, new session) as floating buttons in the bottom-right of the conversation view.
-    -   Adjusted layout to ensure floating controls do not obscure conversation text.
 -   **v1.5.0**
-    -   Enhanced UI for small screens (e.g., 350x250px).
-    -   Moved Assistant Configuration into a modal accessible via a new settings icon.
+    -   Moved Assistant Configuration into a modal window.
-    -   Reduced sizes of buttons, icons, and padding for a more compact layout.
 -   **v1.4.0**
     -   Added a toggleable "Session Metrics" panel.
-    -   The panel displays performance metrics (latency, response time), estimated token counts, and estimated session cost.
--   **v1.3.0**
-    -   Added UI input for Gemini API key.
-    -   Key is now saved to and retrieved from browser's local storage.
-    -   Updated app logic to dynamically initialize the AI service with the user-provided key.
--   **v1.2.0**
-    -   Restructured documentation into `README.md` and `docs/DOCUMENTATION.md`.
--   **v1.1.0**
-    -   Added `README.md` with comprehensive documentation.
-    -   Added structured logging (`utils/logger.ts`) for events and performance.
-    -   Integrated detailed code comments across all components and services.
-    -   Added ARIA attributes for improved accessibility.
 -   **v1.0.0**
-    -   Initial release.
-    -   Core features: voice input, streaming text output, conversation history, and settings panel.
+    -   Initial release with core features: voice input, streaming text output, and basic settings.